jjohnson2701/EditsToISCEContainer/README.md

 * jobscript_array.sh
 * arcgis_template.xml -no edits are needed
 * insar.py -no edits needed
-* topsApp_5m template.xml
+* topsApp_template.xml
 * LagosP1F16Asc.txt -Provided as an example of an input file

-### 3. Edit jobscript_5m_array settings.
+### 3. Edit jobscript_array settings.
 Relevant ones to change are listed here in the order they appear:
- #SBATCH --ntasks sets the number of tasks per job.
-It is more efficient to run larger batched jobs with the least number of tasks possible, while still finishing the job under 24 hours.

-#SBATCH --mail-user input for the email address of the user, which receives an alert when the job finishes.
+Change line 18 in jobscript_array.sh: #SBATCH --mail-user input for the email address of the user, which receives an alert when the job finishes.
 Change this to your own email

-#SBATCH --array declares which of the array elements to run, up to 1000 pairs in parallel.
+Change line 20 in jobscript_array.sh: #SBATCH --array declares which of the array elements to run, up to 1000 pairs in parallel.
 This command  is based off of a text file that lists SAR images to be downloaded from ASF.
 The provided example has a list of images over Lagos, with path 1, Frame 16, ascending view.

-SARimagelistexample.txt is set to a text file list of SLC images to process sequentially.
+The list has 54 lines, so 1-53 are the max pairs that can be ran (since the jobscript_array uses 53+1 for the secondary image).

+Change line 33 in jobscript_array.sh: export DEM_LOCATION=/projects/$USER/dems/Lagos/5m/dem.envi to where your DEM is located.

 #Extract names of granules for given array ID.
-You will need to make a list pairs, or in this case a reference secondary image list.
-My naming convention has the path, frame, and other info included.
 The code below will match each reference granule with the following image.
-Edits can be made to run one reference image against several secondaries.
-More on this in step 5.
+Change LagosP1F16Asc.txt to your formatted file list, with the oldest image listed first, and most recent at the bottom.

-REF_GRANULE=$(sed -n "${SLURM_ARRAY_TASK_ID}p" LagosP1F16Asc.txt)
+Change line 38 in jobscript_array.sh: REF_GRANULE=$(sed -n "${SLURM_ARRAY_TASK_ID}p" LagosP1F16Asc.txt)

-SND_GRANULE=$(sed -n "$(expr $SLURM_ARRAY_TASK_ID + 1)p" LagosP1F16Asc.txt)
+Change line 39 in jobscript_array.sh: SND_GRANULE=$(sed -n "$(expr $SLURM_ARRAY_TASK_ID + 1)p" LagosP1F16Asc.txt)

-JOBDIR can also be changed according to your file structure.
-A quick sketch of mine is provided at the bottom of the instructions
+Change line 44 in jobscript_array.sh: SETUP_DIR=/scratch/summit/$USER/Lagos/5m to an existing folder where you want your results to be stored

-Be sure the –username and –password fields have your earthdata login instead of mine. *Make a link to earthdata setup here
+Change line 62 in jobscript_array.sh: Be sure the –username and –password fields have your earthdata login

 ### 4. DEM setup:
 The DOCKER wants a dem named “dem.envi” with SRTM pixel convention.
 These instructions assume that you have access to a DEM for processing.
 If you are happy with a standard DEM, you can skip this step.